We’re into real estate investing. We’re also into keeping it real.

 Ultimately, the goal was to understand how long (approx) it would take for this increased efficiency to pay for itself and start contributing to each property's net profit.

 Running the Numbers

-As I mentioned, each of my rental properties was built over 100 years ago, and even though my buildings was in great shape, the toilets, faucets, and shower heads hadn't been updated in a LONG time.
+As I mentioned, each of my rental properties was built over 100 years ago, and even though my buildings were in great shape, the toilets, faucets, and shower heads hadn't been updated in a LONG time.

 It wasn't easy to say the exact age of each individual fixture, but they were clearly dated from an era well before 1992, which means I could safely draw a few conclusions: